outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - reusability: can be used as inputs to many other functions
     - successful: fulfills solution metric such as 'reaches destination node'

+  - add to useful structures
+    - extremes/minimums/maximums

   - add to error-finding methods

     - identifying & generating known useful structures like 'symmetries', 'variables', 'subsets', 'interchangeable alternatives', 'maximally different inputs' & 'bases' & 'type/phase shift thresholds'
-      - identifying & generating combination structures of useful structures like 'maximally different inputs around bases'
+      - identifying & generating combination structures of useful structures like 'maximally different values around bases'
     - identifying gaps in known useful structures explaining data points (where data points arent explained by those known structures) & generating inputs in those gaps other than those data points

   - organize examples of logic for functions (interface query design logic)